udexon/PhosMatrix/README.md

 Existing: only million follower Instagram babes can get contract.

+Although we do not have first hand data on the income of social media "influencers", we believe only a small percentage, perhaps less than 5%, e.g. those Instagram personalities with >100K followers, would be able to get a contract.

+On the other hand, due to the availability of micropayments on mobile devices in China, online tipping has become a routine features in China, generating income as little as ¥1 for literally millions of users.

 PhosMatrix: PhosPay tipping to anyone.

 How?
 When?
 To realize these goals?